 It has the room to re-examine its identity as a liberation movement as opposed to a political party contesting power, and to grapple with modernisation versus stagnation.

 Ramaphosa’s agenda needs buy-in from members at all levels of the organisation or it simply will not work.
+The nuts and bolts of that agenda, too, cannot be limited to the vague navel-gazing that emerged from its Nasrec conference as resolutions on organisational renewal.

 But the ANC is once again more likely to miss the opportunity as its power-mongering factions regroup to fight the next high stakes battle, at the national general council next year.